Updated May 9, 2023

 Let us revise the terminology related to the RDBMS:

 1. Database: A database is used to store a collection of tables with related data.

-5. Constraint: The Constraints are rules which restrict the type of data can be stored into a table.
-The constraint is helpful to maintain the data integrity in a table as well as in the database.
-Some of the constraints are as follow
+5. Constraint: Constraints are rules which restrict the type of data that can be stored in a table.
+The constraint helps maintain the data integrity in a table and the database.

 - Not null: Not null constraint restricts a column from entering a NULL value.